Power of Attorney & Wills in Nashville

-Do I Really Need To Have A Will?
+Do You Need To Have A Will?
+A Nashville Perspective

 Many people believe that they are too young to create a will.
-Some people think that they don’t have enough things in their “estate” to really need a will.
-Both of these are usually incorrect.
-Anyone who is married, has a child or children, who owns a home or works full time can benefit from making a will.
+Some think they don’t have enough in their “estate” to need a will.
+Both assumptions are usually incorrect.
+Anyone who is married, has a child or children, owns a home, or works full-time can benefit from making a will.

-At The Law Office of Martin Sir & Associates, we work in family law.
-We do not try and sell our clients anything they do not need.
-However, because of the protections a will offers, we do strongly recommend that you have a will made.
+At The Law Office of Martin Sir & Associates, we focus on family law.
+We do not sell clients anything they do not need.
+However, because of the protections a will offers, we strongly recommend having one made.

 More Information

-A will, also called a “last will and testament” is your letter to your family about what you want to happen with your things.
-When we discuss your will, we can also go over any other accounts you have and ensure that they are transferable upon death (TOD) or have designated beneficiaries.
+A will, also called a last will, is your letter to your family about what you want to happen with your belongings.
+When we discuss your will, we can also review any other accounts you have to ensure they are transferable upon death (TOD) or have designated beneficiaries.

-A will also includes your wishes for your minor children, should both you and the other parent die or become unable to raise them.
+A will includes your wishes for your minor children, should both you and the other parent die or become unable to raise them.
 This is important.
-If you do not have a will, then the state of Tennessee will decide who will raise your children.
-The state of Tennessee will also decide who gets your possessions.
+If you do not have a will, the state of Tennessee will decide who will raise your children and who gets your possessions.

-If you do not have a will, then your estate will likely have to pass through Tennessee probate.
+If you do not have a will, your estate will likely have to pass through Tennessee probate.
 This takes time and costs money.
-When you do not put down in writing your wishes, it forces your family to guess at what you would have wanted.
+When you do not write down your wishes, it forces your family to guess what you would have wanted.
 This can lead to long-lasting tension and disagreements.

 A will is one planning document.
-Typically when people make their will, they also create a power of attorney (POA).
-When you create a POA you designate a family member or trusted friend to take care of your financial affairs if you become incapacitated (durable power of attorney).
-Again, designating someone to do this takes an enormous burden off of your family.
+Typically, when people make their will, they also create a power of attorney (POA).
+When you create a POA, you designate a family member or trusted friend to take care of your financial affairs if you become incapacitated (durable power of attorney).
+Again, designating someone to do this takes an enormous burden off your family.

-A third tool that many people include as a part of their will is a living will (also called a health care directive or advance directive).
-A health care directive communicates in writing what you would like done to save or prolong your life by your medical team.
+A third tool that many include as a part of their will is a living will (also called a healthcare directive or advance directive).
+A healthcare directive communicates in writing what you would like done to save or prolong your life by your medical team.
 For example, if you are in a serious car crash and are in a coma, do you want to be put on a ventilator?
 This document can be as simple or detailed as you feel necessary.

-You may wish to also designate a family member or close friend to be your health care proxy.
-Proxy means that they have the authority to make health care decisions for you when you can’t.
+You may also wish to designate a family member or close friend to be your healthcare proxy.
+Proxy means that they have the authority to make healthcare decisions for you when you can’t.
 We can help you decide which person is the best fit for this role.
-Again, when you’ve put one person in charge and made your wishes clear, an enormous burden is lifted from your still in shock or grieving family.
+Again, when you’ve put one person in charge and made your wishes clear, an enormous burden is lifted from your grieving family.

 All it takes is a phone call or email to get the process going.
 Call (615) 229-7235 or connect via our website contact form.
-In Nashville, our dedicated team helps clients throughout the metro and surrounding communities.
+Our dedicated will lawyer in Nashville helps clients throughout the metro and surrounding communities.

 Get Your Life Moving Again